The Bank of Mom and Dad: Benefits and Considerations of Intra-Family Loans

 Let’s Crunch Some Numbers

 The Applicable Federal Rates include short-term loans for a term of three years or less.
 Mid-term AFRs are for a term in excess of three years but no greater than nine.
 And long-term AFRs are for a term in excess of nine years.
-With interest rates near historic lows, the October 2016 long-term AFR with monthly compounding is 1.93 percent.
+With interest rates near historic lows, the April 2020 long-term AFR with monthly compounding is 1.43% and the May 2020 rate is 1.15%.
+Rates are published monthly and can be found on the IRS website here.

 Let’s assume a $400,000 intra-family loan was made for the purchase of a qualified or primary residence.
-With a term of 30 years at the 1.93 percent interest rate, the monthly payment would be $1,465.
-By comparison, a typical bank mortgage would be at a rate closer to 3.5 percent, where the monthly payment would be $1,796, more than $300 per month higher.
+With a term of 30 years at the 1.15% interest rate, the monthly payment would be $1,314.
+By comparison, a typical bank mortgage would be at a rate closer to 3.5%, where the monthly payment would be $1,796, nearly $500 a month higher.

 To minimize the monthly payment amount for the benefit of the borrower, the loan could be set up over a term beyond the conventional 30 years.
 Alternatively, the loan could be set up with interest-only repayments with a balloon payment at the end of the term.
 This too would lower the monthly payments for the borrower.

-Just remember to follow the rules of such loans faithfully so the IRS does not come to the conclusion that this was designed as a gift from the beginning.
+Just remember to follow the rules of such loans faithfully so the IRS does not conclude that this was designed as a gift from the beginning.

 A Few Final Intra-Family Loan Tips